RS Runtime Security Observability + Control

 Linux Host Binary

-Install directly on Linux hosts for rapid proof of value and full host-level visibility.
+Install directly on Linux hosts for the fastest proof of value.
+Full host-level visibility (process, file, network) plus container awareness via cgroups.

 Docker